fortinmike/dotfiles/README.md

         git clone --recursive [this_repos_url] ~/.dotfiles

-2. Edit ~/.zshrc and replace its contents with:
+2. Run `./install` once (creates dotfile symlinks and such)

-        source ~/.dotfiles/bootstrap.zsh
+3. Open a new shell